dotnet/orleans/src/Documentation/grains/grain_persistence/relational_storage.md

 3. The implementation across vendor specific scripts **should** preserve the constraint names.
    This simplifies troubleshooting by virtue of uniform naming across concrete implementations.
 4. **Version** &ndash; or **ETag** in application code &ndash; for Orleans represents a unique version.
    The type of its actual implementation is not important as long as it represents a unique version.
-In the implementation Orleans code excepts a signed 32-bit integer.
+In the implementation, Orleans code expects a signed 32-bit integer.
 5. For the sake of being explicit and removing ambiguity, Orleans expects some queries to return either **TRUE as > 0** value or **FALSE as = 0** value.
 That is, affected rows or such does not matter.
 If an error is raised or an exception is thrown the query **must** ensure the entire transaction is rolled back and may either return FALSE or propagate the exception.